jneyer/jmeter-aws/README.md

 - Run ./start-gui to launch the default JMeter project.

 ## Optional Environment Overrides
-- CONFIG_PATH - Optional config directory.
-This is used to manage site specific configuration maintained outside of the jmeter-aws project.
+- CONFIG_PATH - Directory of modified config settings.
+This is used to manage site-specific configuration independent of the jmeter-aws project.
-- DATA_PATH - Directory that contains data files nodes will use for testing.
-All files in this directory will be copied to the worker nodes.
+- DATA_PATH - Directory that contains data files to be used for jmeter tests.
+All files in this directory will be copied to the worker nodes so they are available locally.

 ## Instructions